 Our final breakfast in the Azores, and this was going to be a special one.
 Last week Paulo had told us about this famous breakfast joint in Ribeira Grande that served “dinner for breakfast” on Sundays, but you had to be there by 7:30 - it was so busy that if you arrived later, there might not be any food left.

 Soon, the plates and bowls of food began appearing.
 It was delicious.
 Paulo said, “You don’t think you would enjoy this sort of meal in the morning…until you are actually having it!”
 It was almost like being in a casino - no windows and a lot of people enjoying themselves, so it could have been 9 at night or 2 in the afternoon or indeed early in the morning.
 Shortly before we left, somebody asked the server how long this restaurant has been here.
-He said, “it’s been here for 100 years, and I have worked her for the past 42 years.
-My whole family works here and my mom and dad started the tradition of serving big, heavy meals to the fisherman who were returning from the sea early in the morning and looking for some good food.
+He said, “it’s been here for 100 years, and I have worked her for 42 of them.
+Years ago, my mom and dad started the tradition of serving big, heavy meals to the fisherman who were returning from the sea early in the morning and looking for some good food.

 The bill for 12 meals, 6 juice and 3 litres of wine was 75 euro, so we settled up with the server, and then drove to the nearby Santa Barbara surfing beach for a laboured and sluggish beach walk, followed up with espressos and pastries at a nearby gas station.
 Yes, in the Azores you can get amazing coffee and tarts at a gas station, and they also had a large variety of wines on offer.